 When you feel like giving up, remember your presence in technology does have power, like a butterfly wing, that seems so small, even invisible; but which can affect the weather currents, that then change the agricultural growing season which then can affect the economy.
 A butterfly wing can change everything.

-SWE Toronto started two years ago when a few recent engineering graduates got together and wanted to make a space for themselves in the city where they could speak to other women in the industry and to discuss and resolve the issues they faced in the workplace.
-Over this time, we have had numerous women help us along the way and for International Women in Engineering Day, we would like to feature them in our blog as a way of recognizing their achievements and show our appreciation for their support.
+SWE Toronto started in 2016 when a few engineering graduates got together and wanted to make a space in the city where they could speak to other women in the industry and to discuss the issues they faced in the workplace.
+Over this time, there have been numerous women who helped along the way and, for International Women in Engineering Day, we would like to feature them in our blog as a way of recognizing their achievements and show our appreciation for their support.